Baaji (1963 film)

 Baaji is a 1963 Pakistani musical romance film directed by S. Suleman.
+It was based on a story by Anwar Batalvi who co-wrote the screenplay with Ahmed Rahi, and produced by Hafeezullah Hasan.
 The film features Nayyar Sultana in the title role with Darpan, Zeba, Agha Talish and Lehri in pivotal roles.
 The music of the film's soundtrack was composed by Saleem Iqbal.
-Baaji depicts the frustrations of a young widow due to her increasing age.
+Baaji depicts the frustrations of a lonely young widow.

-The film didn't perform well at box office but received appreciable reviews, primarily due to Sultana's performance.
+The film didn't perform well at the box office but received appreciable reviews, primarily due to Sultana's performance.
 In 2018, the film was selected to screen at Lok Virsa Museum.
 It received 5 awards at 1963 Nigar Awards, including Best film.

 Plot

 Farzana a.k.a.
-'Fari' commonly known as Baaji in her circle of friends is a young widow, lives with some of her servants in a bungalow.
+'Fari', commonly known as Baaji in her circle of friends, is a young widow.
+She lives with some of her servants in a bungalow.
 Baaji lives a lonely life and has no family members living with her.
 One day, her cousin Nasir comes to meet her and she discovers that he lives nearby with a friend for his work assignment.
 Nasir then meets Seemi, daughter of Baaji's servant.
 They both fall for each other and decide to marry.
 Nasir returns home to bring his mother to send his proposal of marriage.
-When Baaji learns of it, he thinks that her mother is coming for her marriage.
+When Baaji initially thinks that his mother is visiting to propose a marriage between Nasir and Baaji.
 But when she arrives, she requests her to take Naisr's proposal to Seemi's parents.
 Baaji is shocked to hear it but controls herself and decides to arrange their marriage.
-After their marriage is settled, Baaji's health deteriorates and she is admitted to the hospital.
+After their marriage is settled, Baaji's health deteriorates and she is admitted to a hospital.
 In the hospital, one of Baaji's servants Zeenat tells Nasir that he is responsible for Baaji's condition because his friendly and caring behaviour towards her weighs on her.
 He then decides to call off the marriage and refuses to marry Seemi but agrees later when Baaji insists upon it.
-In this way, Nasir and Seemi gets married but Baaji dies sitting on the bench in her house's garden.
+In this way, Nasir and Seemi get married but Baaji dies sitting on the bench in her house's garden.